 Most landlords’ insurance covers only the building, not what’s in it.
 So if there’s a fire or tornado, your landlord will be insured, but you’ll be left high and dry.
 That’s why you need renters insurance.

 Think of all the things you own in your apartment.
 That fire, tornado, or even a thief could take away or destroy some or all of your valuables.
 Can you afford to replace those items?

-Most insurance companies offer a minimum coverage limit, such as $30,000, after you satisfy your deductible which can range from $250 to $10,000.
+A common limit for personal property coverage is $30,000.
+Don't forget you must satisfy your deductible which can range from $250 to $10,000.
 You can go with a basic policy for specific types of covered loss, called named perils (including fire, wind, explosion, riot, aircraft, vehicle, and smoke), or you can opt for a policy that changes your named perils coverage to coverage for all risks of direct physical loss subject to certain exclusions.
 If so, your premium would be higher.
 To learn more about named perils, click here.

 You also have to decide how your property will be replaced if you have a claim.
 One option is “actual cash value”.
 This means you’ll be paid for the actual value of your possessions because it accounts for depreciation.
 You can upgrade that coverage to “replacement cost”.
 Then you’ll be paid what it would cost to replace the item regardless of the value.
 Because replacement cost is more expensive, the premium is higher.